 Should I take the CEH?

-The Certified Ethical Hacker certification will probably be a good certification to pursue if you are an aspiring or current ethical hacker or penetration tester (see our suggestions on how to become a penetration tester here), or you are or will be working in a domain within IT or cybersecurity that is focused with the security of systems.
+The Certified Ethical Hacker certification will probably be a good certification to pursue if you are an aspiring or current ethical hacker or penetration tester, or you are or will be working in a domain within IT or cybersecurity that is focused with the security of systems.
 Even defensive positions, such as cybersecurity analysts and incident responders, will benefit from adding a certification related to penetration testing to their credentials.

 Professionals that fall into one of these categories will want to compare the CEH to other penetration testing certifications, such as CompTIA’s PenTest+ or Offensive Security’s OSCP.
 We cover the differences between the CEH and PenTest+ here and the CEH and OSCP here.